Quality Early Learning Programmes

 With close to 2.5 million children between the ages of 3 and 5 signed up for a form of group-based early care and education programmes, it’s imperative that we receive accurate attendance data to inform decision making around funding, attendance incentives and programme changes.

-Teampact is a mobile app that leverages both ‘selfie culture’ behaviour and AI facial recognition technology to provide instant, transparent and reliable attendance data of the number of children attending classes of early learning programmes across South Africa.
+Teampact is a mobile app that leverages both ‘selfie culture’ behaviour and AI facial recognition technology to provide instant, transparent and reliable attendance data of the number of children or staff at classes of early learning programmes across South Africa.

 The class data is synced to a live dashboard allowing for simple mass monitoring and auditing that’s accurate and trustworthy.
 This data can then be used to determine what factors need to be changed to ensure better educational and developmental outcomes for children.